Wythenshawe Park: History

 In 1968, a 7.16 m-tall bronze statue of Oliver Cromwell on a granite plinth and pedestal was relocated to Wythenshawe Park.
 Sculpted by Matthew Noble, it had originally stood on Deansgate in Manchester city centre.
 From its inception, the statue had proved politically controversial, advocated by Radical Liberals but denounced by conservatives.
 Eventually, its location was found to be obstructing traffic, and the statue was re-sited to Wythenshawe Park, commemorating Wythenshawe Hall's association with the Civil War.
 Within weeks, the statue was vandalised with paint and Cromwell's sword was stolen.
 The statue was listed Grade II in 1994 by English Heritage.

 In 2016, Wythenshawe Hall was severely damaged by fire during an arson attack.
 The structure is currently undergoing restoration work but as of 2024 is open to the public on certain days.

 Facilities

 Wythenshawe Park has a range of leisure, sporting, and educational facilities open to the public, including an athletics track, café, a baseball field, football pitches, a pavilion, an orienteering course, horse riding facilities and tennis courts.
 It is also home to a horticultural centre and the Wythenshawe community farm, which has been set up to educate urban children about food production in a working farm setting.

+Live From Wythenshawe Park

+Since 2023, Wythenshawe Park has hosted an annual series of large-scale outdoor concerts under the "Live From Wythenshawe Park" banner.